 Treatment will vary depending on how bad the injury is and whether other structures in the knee joint are also injured.

 Rest for aggravating activities.
 Complete rest may not be necessary depending on how bad the injury is but avoiding any activities that trigger pain is important.
 In many cases this may just mean modifying training to avoid any sideways or lateral movements, twisting and turning.
-Straight line running may be possible but switch to cycling or running in a swimming pool until pain free if necessary.
+A straight line running may be possible but switch to cycling or running in a swimming pool until pain-free if necessary.